aschahal/Portfolio/src/pages/assets/index/_about-me.md

 As I prepare to graduate, I am enthusiastic about the opportunities that lie ahead in the tech industry, particularly in roles that align with my interests in cybersecurity, user interface design, and data structures.
 I am keen to contribute my skills and learn from real-world experiences in these dynamic fields.

-Thank you for visiting my profile.
+Thank you for visiting my portfolio.
 Feel free to connect with me on LinkedIn or reach out via email at amandeepchahal341@gmail.com.